vj90/Snake/README.md

     ├── controller.h: Responsible for handling keyboard input during gameplay ├── food.cpp: Implementation of Food class.
     ├── food.h: Inherits from GameComponent class.
 Food is generated randomly in each game loop.
-    ├── game_component.h: Virtual base class for componenets of the game that are updated and rendered in tehh game loop.
+    ├── game_component.h: Virtual base class for componenets of the game that are updated and rendered in the game loop.
 Holds the pointer to the renderer of the parent Game class.
     ├── game.cpp: Implementation of game class
     ├── game.h: The Game class consists of a renderer, controller and game componenets such (snake and food).
 Controlls the game loop, updates food and snake, displays a menu when called, and optionally saves the game on                                          exit.
     ├── main.cpp: Initializes renderer and controller, starts the game.
 Displays the score on termination.